mcharrod/tea_time/README.md

-# WELCOME TO TEA TIME!!!!!!!
+# It's tea time, darling!

+Project specs for this take - home challenge can be found [here](https://mod4.turing.edu/projects/take_home/)

-## Setup
+## Getting Started

-make a request to localhost:3000/api/v1/subscribe

-To install the Tea Time Database for your own personal usage, please do the following:

-Fork this repository.
-Clone your forked repository to your local machine.
+You will need to clone this repository down to your own local machine and run a local server, such as localhost:3000, to use this app.
+You will also need to use an API platform such as postman.

-In the terminal, navigate to the tea_time folder and run bundle install.
-While still in the terminal, run rails db:{drop,create,migrate,seed} to populate your database with seed data.
+All of the gems necessary to run this app are included in the Gemfile.
+In your terminal, navigate to the tea_time folder from your terminal and run `bundle install`.
+While still in the terminal, run `rails db:{drop,create,migrate,seed}` to populate your database with seed data.

 Make any changes to the database as necessary, and deploy to your database-hosting service of choice.

-to run localhost:3000 for example, the command 'rails s' will get you started.
+To run  this app on localhost:3000, simply type into your terminal `rails s` to start your server.
+You will replace (url) in each of the endpoints with localhost:3000.

-From here, you are ready to make requests to postman!
+From here, you are ready to make requests to your API platform of choice!

 ## Queries